-Ganga Jamuna Gorkha Trek is a short and moderately graded excursion nearby Kathmandu at Dhading district of Nepal.
+Ganga Jamuna Gorkha Trek is a short and moderately graded excursion nearby Kathmandu in the Dhading district of Nepal.
 The main highlight of this trek is the two similar-looking twin waterfalls named Ganga and Jamuna.
 Along with attractive waterfalls, excellent views of Himalayan ranges including Langtang, Ganesh Himal, Manaslu, and even Annapurna ranges are visible with our own eyes.

-Ganga Jamuna Gorkha Trek is usually organized with camping or home-stay accommodation.
+Ganga Jamuna Gorkha Trek is usually organized with camping or homestay accommodation.
 During this short trek, anyone with an average fitness level who loves to travel can join a professional team of Nepal Mountain Trekkers.
 You can embark on this trek at any time of the year.
-Contact us now for more information about this and/or any of our trips.
+Contact us for more information about this and/or any of our trips.
 Also, we are offering a special discount on this trek to promote tourism in Nepal in the year 2021/22.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.

 Day 1 : Arrival in Kathmandu [1,300m/4,264 ft]::